sumanjs/suman/README.md

 # Top 5 reasons to use Suman, instead of Mocha or AVA

-1. Run tests in any language, not just Node.js/JavaScript.
+1. Run tests in any language or executable, not just Node.js/JavaScript.

 2. You can run Mocha tests and AVA tests using the Suman CLI, but not the other way around!